cibilex/new-tutorials/test.md

 - `it` is alias for `test`
 - We should use `.toEqual` instead of `.toBe` for non-primitive values because `.toBe` uses `Object.is` method, so `.toBe({},{})` will throw error.
-- create a new test(it) for each test

 ```ts
 export const getStringInfo = (text: string) => {